-Much like the challenging diagnostic assessment of ectopic pancreas, evaluating the transplant donor poses a similar level of difficulty.
+Similar to the challenging diagnostic assessment of ectopic pancreas, evaluating the transplant donor poses a similar level of difficulty.
 In recent years, organ scarcity has led to the utilization of organs from individuals with a cancer history or newly discovered cancer during evaluation for transplantation.
 However, using organs from donors with a cancer history does come with a risk of cancer transmission.
-While this risk is extremely low, with reported incidences ranging from about 0.03% to 0.06%, the potential consequences can be severe.
-Although this risk can be reduced by careful assessment, but it cannot be eliminated.
+While this risk is extremely low, with reported incidences ranging from approximately 0.03% to 0.06%, the potential consequences can be severe.
+Although this risk can be reduced by careful assessment, it cannot be eliminated.
 The survival rate and prognosis of different types of tumors varies, with the prognosis of melanoma and neuroendocrine tumors reported to be the worst[20].
 Thus, proper donor risk assessment is critical.
-The selection of donors should be carefully evaluated, with caution in the use of donor organs with high metastatic potential malignancy, while weighing up the risk factors for individual patients.
-Autopsy and timely pathology allows early detection of cancer and rapid transplantation, but it has low pickup rate and not always accepted by families.
+The selection of donors should be carefully evaluated, with caution in the use of donor organs with a potentially high metastatic malignancy, while weighing up the risk factors for individual patients.
+Autopsy and timely pathology allows early detection of cancer and rapid transplantation, but it has a low pickup rate and not always accepted by families.
 Therefore, radiography should also be considered as a method for donor assessment[21].
-At present, experts have suggested some effective ways, such as that of the Second Opinion in Italy.
+At present, experts have suggested some effective methods, such as that of the Second Opinion in Italy.
 The timing of transplantation is equally important because organs must be transplanted as soon as possible to ensure the best possible results and the success of transplantation, enabling remote pathology systems and promoting the application of artificial intelligence[22].